 We all want to have a beautiful makeup bag filled with the most high-end products out there, but, as cash-strapped college students, we don’t always have that luxury.

-Fortunately for us, there are products available in your local drugstore that aresuper similar to high-end version.
-These products are called duplicates, or "dupes" for short.
-There are quite a few of these products out there, but I've chosen three that really stand out right now.
+Fortunately for us, there are products available in your local drugstore that are super similar to high-end versions.
+These products are called duplicates, or “dupes” for short.
+There are quite a few of makeup dupes out there, but I’ve chosen three makeup dupes that really stand out right now.
 Read on to check them out:

 1. Lancôme Liquid Artliner Eyeliner Pen vs. L’Oreal Lineur Intense